+The remaining addition of 7,4 million results from other acquisitions of Euroports Group.
+The most significant acquisition was done by Manuport Logistics N.V., which acquired 70% of Mira Transport (MPL Turkey).
+MPL Turkey is full consolidated.
 The recoverable amount of each cash-generating unit, used in the annual impairment tests performed in the fourth quarter, is based on its value in use.
 Key assumptions used in the impairment tests for the cash-generated units were sales growth rates, operating result and the rates used for discounting the projected cash flows.
 These cash flow projections were determined using management's internal forecasts that cover a period of 5 years, based on the financial plans as approved by the Company's management.